Home • Created 2021/12/7 • Updated 2022/12/6 • Read time 17min • Discord

 around this is to use it to your advantage like the weapon system I limned in the last paragraph.
-Yea you're going to be absorbing/generating a lot of heat, so just throw it it into a metal or dense-material cube until the material cannot load any more heat without losing structural coherence and then eject the ultra-hot mass like a flare or flare or like a squid inking to run away.
+Yeah, you're going to be absorbing/generating a lot of heat, so just throw it into a metal or dense-material cube until the material cannot load any more heat without losing structural coherence and then eject the ultra-hot mass like a plasma flare or like a squid inking to run away.

 Doing it this way means you could technically absorb all light wavelengths across the theoretically observable spectrum and otherwise be completely invisible for however have the lowest possible albedo for however long the internal mass you're piping the